- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29997_13537953983_5cff365fc4_o.rev.1450805192.jpg)"/>

 Notes from Abroad: Kassandra in South Korea

-Kassandra Perez ’19, Spanish major and Asian Studies minor, is studying at Ewha Woman’s College in Seoul, South Korea
+Kassandra Perez ’19 is a Spanish major and Asian Studies Minor who studied at Ewhas Womans University in Seoul, South Korea